KJ-GM/theme-csx/README.md

 > **appearanceHook**

-- appearanceHook is used to toggle and switch the theme - Supports: System | Light | Dark
+- appearanceHook is used to toggle and switch the theme: system, light, dark

 ---